 In April 2019, Northumbria Police and North Tyneside Council joined forces to launch Safer North Tyneside – a partnership specifically focused on tackling anti-social behaviour.

-The initiative is part of Project Vita which was part funded by Northumbria Police and Crime Commissioner Kim McGuinness’ Violence Reduction Unit (VRU), who received a £1.6 million boost as part of a Government scheme to tackle violent crime.
+The initiative is part of Project Vita, part-funded by Northumbria Police and Crime Commissioner Kim McGuinness’ Violence Reduction Unit (VRU), who received a £1.6 million boost via a Government scheme to tackle violent crime.

 Over a three-year period, between April 2015 and April 2018, there were 2,861 anti-social behaviour reports lodged across the region - roughly three a day.

-The partnership highlighted a number of 'hot spot' locations where crime rates were particularly high and identified the use of Wireless CCTV cameras as an effective method of proactively tackling the ongoing issues in these areas.
+The partnership highlighted several 'hot spot' locations where crime rates were particularly high and identified the use of Wireless CCTV cameras as an effective method of proactively tackling the ongoing issues in these areas.

-To meet their specific requirements they required cameras that could be quickly deployed at each of these locations that would both capture and deter criminal activity as well as provide a visual presence that would reassure the local community that ASB would not be tolerated.
+To meet their specific requirements, they required cameras that could be quickly deployed at each of these locations that would both capture and deter criminal activity and provide a visual presence that would reassure the local community that ASB would not be tolerated.

-Following previous successes with the systems, the partnership elected to purchase a number of WCCTV's market-leading redeployable CCTV systems, which have been strategically distributed across the region.
+Following previous successes with the systems, the partnership elected to purchase several WCCTV redeployable CCTV systems, which have been strategically distributed across the region.

-They are easy to install, easy to maintain and can be moved to new locations to tackle crime, anti-social behaviour and other surveillance requirements.
+They are easy to install, easy to maintain, and moved to new locations to tackle crime, anti-social behaviour, and other surveillance requirements.

 Further articles from the Force also noted that the cameras had been pivotal in securing arrests and prosecutions of the worst offenders.

 The Force released a video demonstration of how the cameras are being used and the multitude of benefits they provide, click below to watch: